-In June 2009, the FASB issued SFAS No. 168, "The FASB Accounting Standards CodificationTM and the Hierarchy of Generally Accepted Accounting Principles-a replacement of FASB Statement No. 162" ("SFAS No. 168"), which establishes the FASB Accounting Standards Codification (the "Codification") as the source of authoritative U.S. generally accepted accounting principles (GAAP) recognized by the FASB to be applied by nongovernmental entities.
+In June 2009, the FASB issued SFAS No. 168, "The FASB Accounting Standards Codification" at the Hierarchy of Generally Accepted Accounting Principles-a replacement of FASB Statement No. 162" ("SFAS No. 168"), which establishes the FASB Accounting Standards Codification (the "Codification") as the source of authoritative U.S. generally accepted accounting principles (GAAP) recognized by the FASB to be applied by nongovernmental entities.
 Rules and interpretive releases of the Securities and Exchange Commission (SEC) under authority of federal securities laws are also sources of authoritative GAAP for SEC registrants.
-On the effective date of this Statement, the Codification will supersede all then-existing non-SEC accounting and reporting standards.
-SFAS No. 168 is effective for financial statements issued for interim and annual periods ending after September 15, 2009.
-The adoption of SFAS No. 168 is not expected to have a material impact on the Company.
+On the effective date of this Statement, the Codification will supersed all then-existing non-SEC accounting and reporting standards.
+SFAS No. 168 is not expected to have a material impact on the Company.